Camp Logan

-Camp Logan was a World War I-era army training camp in Houston, Texas named after U.S. Senator and Civil War General John A. Logan.
+Camp Logan was a World War I–era army training camp in Houston, Texas, named after U.S. Senator and Civil War General John A. Logan.
 The site of the camp is now primarily occupied by Memorial Park where it borders the Crestwood neighborhood, near Memorial Elementary School.
 Some chunks of concrete, many building foundations, and extensive trenches used for training or middens still remain in the heavily forested park.
 Many of the trails through the park in this area trace the routes of old Camp Logan roads.
 One stretch of a Camp Logan road remains in original condition, that being the shell-surfaced service road to the golf course.

 A map of Camp Logan as well as other resources about the camp and its history are available at the Houston Public Library in the Texas and Local History Collection, housed in the Julia Ideson building, next door to the Central Library downtown.

 A historical marker in the park across the street from the school commemorates the camp, and the 1917 riot that occurred there.
 The marker was, initially, to be placed by the Memorial Park golf course club house.
 This was strongly opposed by The Friends of Memorial Park.
 The group felt that the marker would be better suited for location in a right of way median located at Washington Avenue and Wescott, an area that was not a part of Memorial Park.
 The marker was finally placed on the edge of the park at the corner of Arnot Street and Haskell.

+Camp Logan was closed on March 20, 1919.